Shigeki

 bioadherence of ability to adsorb a biologically relevant

-substance, which can be used as a novel biomaterial, and which can
+substance, which can be used as a novel biomaterial, and which

-like of living cells in real time; a method for producing the
+the like of living cells in real time; a method for producing

-biocompatible transparent sheet; and a cell sheet which is
+the biocompatible transparent sheet; and a cell sheet which is

 prepared in such a manner that cells are seeded on the